Böhmermann affair: Public

 Former Greek finance minister Yanis Varoufakis wrote on Twitter: "Europe first lost its soul (agreement with Turkey on refugees), now it is losing its humour.
 Hands off @janboehm!"
 In a satirical letter to president Erdoğan, the mayor of Tübingen, Boris Palmer (Alliance 90/The Greens), assured the president of his "solidarity" and demanded the extradition of Böhmermann to Turkey.
 "Cut off Böhmermann's testicles, so he never makes fun of presidents with a short dick again", he wrote.
 The letter is signed "most respectfully, Boris Palmer".

 A YouGov poll revealed on 12 April, that a majority of the Germans supported Böhmermann's position.
 48 percent of the pollees found the poem appropriate, 29 percent view it as undue.
 A great majority (66 percent) opposed the deletion of the poem on the ZDF website as well as Merkel's criticism of the poem as "intentionally hurtful" (68 percent).
 Only 15 percent supported a criminal investigation, while 77 percent objected to it.
 In the meantime, more than 240,000 people signed a petition for Böhmermann at Change.org.
 A further poll by Infratest dimap for the German ARD broadcaster published on 17 April showed that 65 percent of the Germans considered Merkel's decision to allow criminal proceedings against Böhmermann as "wrong", 28 percent supported it.
 Also, Merkel's personal popularity fell, 45 percent were satisfied with her work, while 56 percent were dissatisfied, an all-time low for her in this legislative period.

 In an open letter several artists and actors expressed solidarity with Böhmermann on 13 April.
 Among them were the actors Matthias Brandt, Katja Riemann, Jan Josef Liefers, Peter Lohmeyer, the TV presenter Klaas Heufer-Umlauf, writer Thea Dorn and pianist Igor Levit.
 "Discussions about and criticism of Jan Böhmermann's Erdoğan poem belong in the newspaper arts sections of the country and not in a courtroom in Mainz", they wrote.

-On 22 April 2016, Bruno Kramm, leader of Berlin's branch of the German Pirate Party, was arrested by the German police for reading the poem written by Jan Boehmermann in front of the Turkish embassy.
+On 22 April 2016, Bruno Kramm, leader of Berlin's branch of the German Pirate Party, was arrested by the German police for reading the poem written by Jan Böhmermann in front of the Turkish embassy.